Design for children is focus of new MoMA exhibit

 Another section focuses on the Cold War race to outer space.

-"One of the amazing things that design can do is take you on a journey," Kinchin said.
+"One of the amazing things that design can do is take you on a journey," Kichin said.
 "And with children, they're halfway there already, and design helps propel them that bit further."

 Idealized posters of Soviet youth by El Lissitzky and Aleksandr Rodchenko are included.
 A U.S. Farm Security Administration Depression era photo by Ben Shahn shows "Children of Destitute Mountaineer, Arkansas, 1935."